lino-framework/book/docs/admin/about.rst

 - you help end-users with certain problems.

-If you are able to provide these services, you should ask for being listed in our :doc:`directory </community/hosters>` of recommented Lino hosting providers.
+If you are able to provide these services, you should ask for being listed in our directory of recommented Lino hosting providers.